Tyson-Zwicker/engine/NottheManual.md

         };
     </script>

+EXPLAIN DELTA BETTER - IT IS A %,  NOT A TIMESPAN in MS..

 A Entity's will move along they're pre-determined path a rate called the "delta".
-The idea is that  regardless of how long the program has bothered to look at it, or ask it to move, it will have moved exactly as far as it would have if it had not been ignored.  *It behave independ of framerate.*
+The idea is that  regardless of how long the program has bothered to look at it, or ask it to move, it will have moved exactly as far as it would have if it had not been ignored.  *It behaves independ of framerate.*

-To make the entity to move, a small number of function suffice:
+To make the entity  move, a small number of function suffice:

   * move(delta) : this will move the entity by however far it would have in "delta" milliseconds.
   * spin(delta) : this wlll rotate the entity by however far it would have.